 The 2006-2010 ACS data is currently being shown on PolicyMap at the 2000 Census boundaries.
 Users may notice that for some areas, the ACS data displays as having “Insufficient Data.”
-This is because in order to show the data at the 2000 boundaries, we suppressed data in geographies where there was significant change between the 2000 and 2010 vintages.
+This is because, in order to show the data at the 2000 boundaries, we suppressed data in geographies where there was a significant change between the 2000 and 2010 vintages.
 In early 2013, however, PolicyMap will be transitioning to the 2010 boundaries.
 We are hard at work on a system-wide platform upgrade that will allow users to move easily from one vintage to the next and compare them simply and accurately over time.
 We are very excited about this upgrade and will be sure to let users know when it is ready for action!

 It is also important to note that while the 2006-2010 ACS data has replaced the 2005-2009 ACS data for all indicators on the Maps page, all PolicyMap reports (such as the Community Profile Report) continue to generate with the 2005-2009 ACS data.
-Once the upgrade has been completed and data can be viewed at the 2010 boundaries, the reports will once again generate with the most recently available ACS data.
+Once the upgrade has been completed and data can be viewed at the 2010 boundaries, the reports will once again generate the most recently available ACS data.

 And lastly, keep an eye out for the 2007-2011 ACS data, as that will be available on PolicyMap shortly!